 In the short-run, the production capacity of the firm depends upon the size of the plant.
 Generally, there are many options before a firm.
 According to the circumstance, it can choose any plant out of the large and small plants available to it.
-Let us suppose that a firm has three options and corresponding to them, the short-run average total cost (SATC) curves are as given in Fig. 8.11.
+Let us suppose that a firm has three options and corresponding to them, the short-run average total cost (SATC) curves are as given in Fig. 10.11.
 We shall call the smallest plant as A, the medium size plant as B, and the large size plant as C. The short-run average total cost curves corresponding to these plants are designated SATC_a, SATC_b and SATC_c.

 The firm decides about the size of plant keeping the market considerations in view.
 If the demand is small, the firm will use plant A for purposes of production but in doing so it will have to incur a higher average total cost.
 If the firm has to produce OQ_2 quantity of output, it has two options open before it: firstly, it can employ plant A. The optimum level of output that can be produced with the help of this plant is itself OQ_2 .
-Secondly, it can opt for plant B. If it does so, the capacity of plant B will not be fully utilised nevertheless per unit cost of production will be lower than the cost of production the firm will have to incur if it opts for producing OQ_2 amount of output that can be produced on plant A).
+Secondly, it can opt for plant B. If it does so, the capacity of plant B will not be fully utilised nevertheless per unit cost of production will be lower than the cost of production the firm will have to incur if it opts for producing OQ_2 amount of output with the help of plant A (even though OQ_2 is the optimum level of output that can be produced on plant A).
 This is due to the tendency of 'increasing returns to scale'.
-Not that plant C is larger in size than plant B yet, the curve SATC_c is higher than the SATC_b curve.
+Not that plant C is larger in size than plant B yet, the curve $SATC_c$ is higher than the $SATC_b$ curve.
 If the firm opts for plant C in this case, the average total cost will increase due to the operation of 'diminishing returns to scale'.

-Fig. 8.11 : Long-run average cost curve envelopes short-run average total cost curves
+Fig. 10.11: Long-run average cost curve envelopes short-run average total cost curves

 Theoretically speaking, the long-run average cost (LAC) curve touches the short-run average total cost (SATC) curves on their minimum points.
 Geometrically this is possible only under those circumstances when the tendency of constant returns to scale prevails.
 It is due to the fact that initially increasing returns to scale and after some time diminishing returns to scale prevail in the production process that the LAC curve touches the lowest SATC curve at its minimum point.
-In the phase of increasing returns to scale when average total cost is falling, the LAC curve touches the SATC curves to the left of the minimum points of the SATC curves and in the phase of diminishing returns towards the right of minimum point (at L) and the SAT C_c curve towards the right of its minimum point (at M).
+In the phase of increasing returns to scale when average total cost is falling, the LAC curve touches the SATC curves to the left of the minimum points of the SATC curves and in the phase of diminishing returns towards the right of minimum points of these curves.
+In Fig. 10.11, the curve LAC touches the SATC_b curve at its minimum point K, the SATC_a curve towards the left of its minimum point (at L) and the SAT C_c curve towards the right of its minimum point (at M).